• Overview

 • “In worlds so full of magic, is time an illusion?”

-• Feathereen saw the mime Candlefoot (see “Hall of Illusions”) make a disastrous attempt to propose to the mermaid Palasha.
+• @Feathereen saw the mime @Candlefoot (see “Hall of Illusions”) make a disastrous attempt to propose to the mermaid @Palasha the Mermaid.
 “He was about to declare his love for the mermaid in front of everyone, when the words left him with a gasp!
-It was most unusual, and he hasn’t spoken a word since.
-Palasha was very upset.”
+It was most unusual, and he hasn’t spoken a word since. @Palasha the Mermaid was very upset.”

-• Feathereen enjoys late-night debates with the bugbear Burly (see “Staff Area” later in the chapter).
+• @Feathereen enjoys late-night debates with the bugbear @Burly (see “Staff Area” in the chapter).
 “He has a profound mind and is simply wasted guarding the staff wagons.
 He misses his brother tremendously.
-No one knows what happened to Hurly, but everyone knows he never really fit in.”
-(See area M5 in chapter 4 for Hurly’s current whereabouts.)
+No one knows what happened to @Hurly, but everyone knows he never really fit in.”
+(See area M5 in chapter 4 for @Hurly's current whereabouts.)

-On the Story Tracker, note the names of any characters who impress Feathereen with their conversation.
-These characters gain debating talents that might prove useful in chapter 5 (see area P41).
+Any characters who can impress @Feathereen with their conversation gain debating talents that might prove useful in chapter 5 (see area P41).

 Development

-If the characters annoy Feathereen, she is irritable for the rest of the evening, and the carnival’s mood lowers by 1 step (see “Tracking Mood” in Chapter 1: Witchlight Carnival).
+If the characters annoy @Feathereen, she is irritable for the rest of the evening, and the carnival’s mood lowers by 1 step (see “Tracking Mood” in Chapter 1 lore).
 If pleased, she remains in high spirits, which raises the carnival’s mood by 1 step.